Cibersino/tot/docs/issues/issue_174.md

 Three of those are confirmed active contract conflicts from code alone.
 One is a strong duplication/risk item that should be resolved before it becomes active drift.

+Current status:

+- Problem 1 is fixed.
+- Problems 2 and 3 remain open confirmed conflicts.
+- Problem 4 remains open as a suspicion / maintenance-risk overlap.

 ## Scope